 Eugenia Alexander,, Mark Antum, Kyle Braun, John Blair, Tricia Coyle, Craig Downs, Kathy Duffin, Brittany Dyer (Previously Represented as Brittany Taylor), Vincent Dyer, Greg Edmondson, Ashli England, Estela Ituarte, Julie Johnson, Rafi Katz, Paul LaFlam, Jane Linders, S. Jewell S. McGhee, Erin McGrath Rieke, Angelica Michaelson, Zoe Nicholson, Jeffrey Richter, Cassidy Rieke, Derek Rieke, Emma Roeder, Jennifer Sarti, Jeffrey Sass, Josh Svobada, Mark Swain, Chris Tipton, Steven Walden

 How Can I Bring This Installation to My Community?

 Turbulence Behind Tranquility involves the use of all forms of artistic expression to facilitate awareness to mental health.
 Our presentations and installations can be as large or as intimate as the setting or interested parties require.
-Divinemoira Studio uses visual imagery, music, the spoken word, poetry, and writing (to name a few) to facilitate awareness.
-Individuals, organizations and corporations interested in learning more can contact Erin McGrath Rieke, Creative Director of Divinemoira Studio at 314-651-2036 or at firstname.lastname@example.org for more information.
+Divinemoira Studio uses visual imagery, music, the spoken word, poetry, and writing to facilitate awareness.
+Individuals, organizations and corporations interested in learning more about Turbulence Behind Tranquility exhibits and programs can contact Erin McGrath Rieke, Creative Director of Divinemoira Studio at 314-651-2036 or at email@example.com for more information.